 Ample camping space

-Weekend accommodation in bunk rooms, club caravans and a 6 sleeper self-contained cottage for rent by members or their guests
+Weekend accommodation in bunk rooms and a 6 sleeper self-contained cottage for rent by members or their guests

 Stylish clubhouse with a bar offering discounted club prices and the ‘The Wharf’ restaurant for snacks and meals throughout the weekend and a fireplace for cosy winter evenings